 At the same time, the incremental investment required to achieve 2030 emissions targets is significant: roughly $50 to $200 per metric ton of CO2 equivalent.
 However, all opportunities provide a positive return on investment in the mid to long term, whether through direct cash flow for investors (for example, in the case of renewables and efficiency improvements) or broader boosts to economic activity in the city (for example, transit-oriented development).
 For many opportunities, up-front investments are paid back within five to ten years.

 At C40 we will now be discussing the analysis with each of our member mayors, along with their senior staff, as we support each city to publish an action plan that is in line with the Deadline 2020 goals.
 Thanks to generous new funding from the British and Danish governments, we now have a lot more resource with which to do this.

 We will also engage with member cities through our seventeen best-practice sharing networks, to identify the groups of cities that might want to take a lead in committing to specific targets, like those suggested by the ‘Focussed Acceleration’ analysis.
 This could take the form of more initiatives like our Green and Healthy Streets declaration, through which 12 C40 mayors set out concrete plans to stop purchasing any fossil-fuel powered buses by 2025, and make the streets in a significant zone of their city entirely closed to fossil fuel powered vehicles by 2030.

 Every city is unique and models can never provide a blueprint for action.
-But cities are a unique combination of universal elements and by focussing on the critical levers that can deliver a zero carbon transformation ‘Focused Acceleration’ provides a tool which mayors around the world can use to test the ambition of their climate policies and inspire greater action.
+But cities are a unique combination of universal elements and by focussing on the critical levers that can deliver a zero-carbon transformation ‘Focused Acceleration’ provides a tool that mayors around the world can use to test the ambition of their climate policies and inspire greater action.